rafael-longo/calcularte-content-creator/memory-bank/progress.md

 ## 3. Current Status

-The project has successfully completed the first six enhancements from the roadmap: "Evolve `BrandStrategistAgent` to True Strategist", "Implement On-Demand Brand Voice Reporting", "Enable Flexible and Autonomous Post Generation", "Deepen Inter-Agent Context Passing", "Implement 'LLM-as-a-Judge' Quality Loop", and "Implement Persistent Session Memory".
-The system is now more robust, with improved quality control and a stateful CLI for a better user experience.
+The project has successfully completed the first seven enhancements from the roadmap, including the critical "Robust Session Management" feature.
+The system is now significantly more stable, observable, and user-friendly, with key safeguards and debugging tools in place.
+The foundation for advanced conversational features is now solid.

 ## 4. Known Issues